johnmathews/johnmathews.is/data/blog/founders-journal-2.md

 date: "2020-04-20 11:35"
 draft: true
 category: Non-technical/Entrepreneurship
-tags: ["startups", "web", "productivity", "founders,"]
+tags: ["startups", "web", "productivity", "founders"]
 image: src="/images/orange-2.jpg" alt="2"
 tweet: Talking about the last 2 weeks of work building a web-app
 summary: Last week was not as productve as I wanted.
 I worked hard and completed a lot of tasks, but I think I spent my energy poorly.